velartrill/velartrill.github.io/orig/in-good-hands.md

 I'll never be able to wield the kind of power the Greens do so easily, and now I know it's out there… I'm going to live in fear of it for the rest of my goddamn life.

-But here's one of them and… he seems like he's on my side.
+But here's one of them, comforting me and carressing me, and… he seems like he's on my side.
 At least for the moment.

 And something about being in that powerful fucking grip, knowing the hands on my body belong to someone who'd kill for my safety, makes me feel fucking giddy inside.
 And I just want to bask in it.